Includes but is not limited to

 The decision to provide services will be determined from a written diagnostic report based upon the following guidelines.
 The documentation must identify a specific psychological diagnosis by DSM criteria and present symptoms.
 The diagnostic report must contain:

-* Summary of assessment procedures and evaluation instruments used to make the diagnosis and a summary of evaluation results, including standardized or percentile scores
+- Summary of assessment procedures and evaluation instruments used to make the diagnosis and a summary of evaluation results, including standardized or percentile scores

-* Medical information relating to the student's needs should include the impact of medication on the student's ability to meet the demands of the postsecondary environment.
+- Medical information relating to the student's needs should include the impact of medication on the student's ability to meet the demands of the postsecondary environment.

 The diagnostic assessment must be completed by a licensed psychiatrist, psychologist, licensed clinical social worker (LICSW), or neurologist.

-Date of Assessment:
+Date of Assessment

-The diagnostic assessment must have been completed within the past three years and must be updated if changes occur while the student is enrolled at Macalester in order to insure provision of appropriate services.
+The diagnostic assessment must have been completed within the past five years and must be updated if changes occur while the student is enrolled at Macalester in order to insure provision of appropriate services.

-Documentation must be received by the Associate Dean of Students before accommodations can be made.
+Documentation must be received by the Assistant Dean of Students before accommodations can be made.
 Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.